-PRELIMINARY TRAINING AT BACHELOR LEVEL
+PRELIMINARY EDUCATION AT BACHELOR LEVEL

 To be admitted to the selection procedure for the master's programs at the Academy of Architecture, your previous education must meet one of the three criteria below: